Dungeon-Station/AdvancedFormationSystem-Plugin/Docs/AFS_Documentation.md

     - **Move Component (UFloatingPawnMovement)**: Handles the movement of the AFormation actor.

 - **Main Features**
     - **Formation Creation**: Reads data from UFormationAsset to create the formation.
-Uses FFormationHungarian for optimal and fast arrangement.
+Uses FFormationHungarian for optimal arrangement.

     - **Formation Movement**: Generates a path using Unreal Engine's Navigation system, then modifies it (using FFormationPathModifier) to account for the formation's size.
 Continuously updates the path and commands agents to move accordingly.